julie-forman-kay-lab/IDPConformerGenerator/docs/first_steps.rst

 clone”.

 To run IDPConfGen, you also need to install third party software: DSSP, and MC-SCE.
-If you have access to CUDA compatible GPU, installing Int2Cart provides significant improvements.
+If you have access to CUDA compatible GPU, installing Int2Cart may provide improvements on covalent bond geometry during the building process.
 Instructions to install these libraries are written in the :ref:`respective section of the install instructions <installing-third-party-software>`:

 Now that you have installed IDPConfGen, you can used it from the command line.
 Remember to activate the ``idpconfgen`` python environment every time you open a new terminal window.
 For example, with ``conda activate idpconfgen``.

-You now have available the ``idpconfgen`` command which opens the doors to all the tools inside IDPConfGen.
+You will now have access to the ``idpconfgen`` command which opens the door to all the tools inside IDPConfGen.
 IDPCG is composed of several sub-clients (sub-commands).
 Some tasks are completed with a single command (for example, generating conformers), others require several commands (for example,